 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as good, efficient, and flexible.
+Patients described the treatment they received as professional, efficient and.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.